rediahmds/platescape/README.md

-# platescape
+# Platescape

-Where every plate tells a story.
+Where every plate tells a story – A sleek and intuitive app for mocking restaurant menus and showcasing delicious dishes.
+Designed for seamless exploration, it allows users to browse menus and discover restaurants effortlessly.
+Perfect for restaurant owners, food enthusiasts, or developers prototyping a restaurant app with Flutter. 🚀🍽️

 ## Getting Started